hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 # Partition Groups with Eureka

-[Problem1]: src/site/markdown/images/problem1.png "Image problem1.png"
-[Problem2]: src/site/markdown/images/problem2.png "Image problem2.png"
+[Diagram1]: src/site/markdown/images/diagram1.png "Image diagram1.png"
+[Diagram2]: src/site/markdown/images/diagram2.png "Image diagram2.png"
+[Screenshot1]: src/site/markdown/images/screenshot1.png "Image screenshot1.png"

 In this example we'll look at using Netflix's [Eureka](https://github.com/Netflix/eureka) as a both a mechanism for process discovery in the cloud and as a way to specify data